-We have a major announcement – after nine years of peacefully co-existing, Trillium Digital and Barleywine Graphics are officially merged into one single company – Trillium Digital.
+We have a major announcement – after nine years of peacefully co-existing, Trillium Digital and Barleywine Graphics are officially merged into one single company – Trillium Digital Marketing.
 We’ve actually been operating this way for years but have had separate websites and business cards all this time, and since we’ve been rebuilding the website(s) from scratch all autumn this seemed like the perfect opportunity to make it official!
 The major difference is the lack of the original Trillium team members who have gone off to bigger and better things (congratulations to Steve and Reid and thanks for everything!).
 It’s going to be emotionally difficult to give up the Barleywine Graphics name after 18 years but it’s finally time for it to retire.
 If you’re up for a little light reading check out my TL/DR Not-so-short History of Barleywine post.
 I got a new scanner last summer and was able to scan a ton of photos from our earliest days as an herb farm and serious nostalgia set in…

 You also might notice the refresh of our Trillium logo to match our fresh new website, and as part of the website merger, I’ve combined much of the content from both of the old sites and now have a long history of blog posts going way back to the beginning of blogging!

 And equally big news – I’m excited to announce my new Photography business, Melissa Snyder Photography!
 After taking photos of the beauty that surrounds me for over 20 years, I finally decided to officially share them with the world.
 Head on over to my new site to check it out.

 “We Love The Arts!”

 Cedar Hill hosted a fantastic new craft fair in September, a fundraiser for the “We Love the Arts!”
 Program at Cedar Hill.
 This is dear to my heart, because my mom is a resident and benefits greatly from this program.
 We are so lucky to have the dedicated staff and volunteers, as well as all the resident artists who contributed!